HonkingGoose/git-gosling/docs/git_sandbox/making_your_first_commit.md

 +This is the readme for the sandbox repository.
 ```

-### Type commit message and save
+### Enter commit message and save

-Type a nice descriptive commit message: `Create README` and save.
+Enter a nice descriptive commit message: `Create README` and save.

 ```git title="Text editor with commit message"
 Create README